SpikePuppet/db-day-notes/oracle-sql-server.md

 - Can build on a single paramtere
 - Works on one endpoint, with a series of proxies which handle directing traffic to the correct node.

+# Memory DB

+- similar to elasticache - primary and replicas
+- command passed to multi ax transaction log (proprietary).
+Ack'd when transaction is written.
+- Data is replicated via transaction log and consumed by replicas
+- GUaranteed delivery to replicas